nazebzurati/cpp/README.md

   - Insertion: Shift elements one by one.
 - Scheduling:
   - Elevator: Schedule job based on current position, current direction and the job destination.
+  - Dining Philosopher: Dining philosopher is a classic synchronization problem to describe concurrency control and deadlock problem.
+The rule is simple: (1) Philosopher need to think before start eats (2) The Philosopher can only eat if nearest chopstick is available (3) If one of the chopstick is in use, start from Step 1 (4) Eat will take time and chopstick will be released after eating.
+This can be managed by using semaphore / mutex / lock / similar locking mechanism.

 ## Data Structure